 What is the truth?
 Are they God's channel of communication?
 If they are not, why do they make such claims?
 Are they acting harmony with what the Bible says?

-The Watchtower does NOT claim to have divine inspiration.
+The JW Religion does NOT claim to have divine inspiration.
 They admit mistakes are possible and beliefs need to change from time to time.
 Even though it is commendable that they are willing to admit when they are wrong, the big question is this.
 Are they telling us the truth?
 Do their doctrines come from God?
 Or did they make them up based on their interpretation of the Bible?

 We know they make no claims about having divine inspiration.
 And we know they are not infallible because occaisionally they admit this in their literature.
 Therefore critics say they are not God's channel of communication.
 If they were, everything they say would be 'the truth' just like the Bible says in Deut 18:18-22.
 There would never be any mistakes or need for changes in doctrine.